Sarah Wilkes: Mixed

 Wilkes played third for the Mick Lizmore-skipped Alberta team at the 2016 Canadian Mixed Curling Championship.
 The team would win the event.
 They represented Canada at the 2016 World Mixed Curling Championship, where they lost in the quarterfinal.

 Personal life

 Wilkes' hometown is Scarborough, Ontario, where she attended Birchmount Park Collegiate Institute.
 She also played softball while attending Laurier University.
-She is married to Mick Lizmore is qualifying to be a registered psychotherapist.
+She is married to Mick Lizmore and works as a psychotherapist.
+She has one child.